wallento/cocotbext-wishbone/README.rst

 write on our DUT wishbone slave.
 First import this ::

-  from cocomod.wishbone.driver import WishboneMaster from cocomod.wishbone.driver import WBOp
+  from cocotbext.wishbone.driver import WishboneMaster from cocotbext.wishbone.driver import WBOp

 The DUT ports naming in Verilog is following::